A flexible model for correlated count data, with application to multi-condition differential expression analyses of

-\item {\em Modify data-driven covariance matrices.} To deal with the issue that the {\em lfsr} can be underestimated when low-rank prior covariance matrices are used, we added a small value, $\epsilon \times a_k$, to the diagonal of each data-driven covariance matrix ${\bm U}_k$, in which $a_k$ was the value of the largest entry along the diagonal.
-We used $\epsilon = 0.01$.
+\item {\em Modify data-driven covariance matrices.} To deal with the issue that the {\em lfsr} can be underestimated when low-rank prior covariance matrices are used, we added a small scalar, $0.01 \times a_k$, to the diagonal of each data-driven covariance matrix ${\bm U}_k$, in which $a_k$ was the maximum value along the diagonal of ${\bm U}_k$.